aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 cd amazon-sagemaker-tsp-deep-rl
 ```

-From here on out, scripts are to be run from the project root.
+From here on out, scripts are to be run from the git project root.

 **3. Create the virtual environment and install dependencies.**